LI'S

 PRICE principle:

-P - protect from further injury for more severe injuries, protect the injured area with a splint, pad, or crutch.
+P - protect from further injury for more severe injuries, with a splint, pad, or crutch.

-R - restrict activity Restricting activity will prevent worsening of the injury.
+R - Restricting activity will prevent worsening of the injury.

 I - apply ice immediately after a common sports injury.